DishaRevandkar/PneumoAI-VGG19/README.txt

 ## Experiment Results

 The model achieved a test accuracy of 91%, outperforming ResNet50 and InceptionV3.
-Further details and comparisons are available in the experimental results section.

 -> To run the code: